chrisluedtke/ACM-School-Placement/README.md

 ## Final Product
 * Excel Workbook with 1 sheet for ACM data and another for setting parameters
 * .pbix file
-* Would contain R script for the deployment
+* Would contain R script for sorting
-* Google Maps API Calls made by Query Editor
+* Google Maps API calls made by Query Editor
 * Dashboard for reviewing results
+* Under 30 minutes
 * If it were fast, we might be able to get it to interact with slicers in Power BI
 * User will need to install R, but we can build in code for installing all the correct packages